 CS 21003 SPREADSHEET APPLICATIONS - This course is an introduction to electronic spreadsheet concepts and terminology, using current applications software.
 The fundamentals of worksheets, graphics, and databases are employed to develop good problem-solving skills.
 A variety of "what if" conditions are explored in business, mathematics, and other areas.
-Prerequisite: Grade "C" or better in Computer Fundamentals.
-Prerequisite: CP 01113 Advanced Reading Techniques or a score of at least 82 on COMPASS reading, 43 on ASSET Reading, or 19 on ACT Reading.
-Prerequisite: Completion of all required CP coursework.
+Prerequisite: Completion of all required CP coursework and grade "C" or better in CS 11033 Computer Fundamentals.

 CS 21043 VISUAL BASIC PROGRAMMING - This course is designed to teach students how to write structured programs in a personal computer environment using the Visual Basic Programming language.
 The course will reinforce the mechanics of the BASIC language while challenging students with the applications associated with business applications.
 Students will attain a firm knowledge and understanding of Visual Basic basics and will be able to develop a wide variety of Windows applications.
-Prerequisite: Grade "C" or better in BU 11023 Decision Strategies, and MA 14013 Mathematics for Business and Technical Programs or MA 14043 College Algebra.
-Prerequisite: Completion of all required CP coursework and a grade of "C" or better in CS 11533 Introduction to Computer Information Systems.
+Prerequisite: Completion of all required CP coursework and grade "C" or better in CS 11033 Computer Fundamentals and MA 14043 College Algebra.

 CS 21093 DATABASE MANAGEMENT - This course is a study of the fundamentals of computer data base management techniques.
 It provides an introduction to database processing, file organization and structure utilizing popular software for personal computers.
 Issues of data privacy, security, integrity, and reliability will be investigated.
-Prerequisite: Grade "C" or better in Computer Fundamentals.
-Prerequisite: CP 01113 Advanced Reading Techniques or a score of at least 82 on COMPASS reading, 43 on ASSET Reading, or 19 on ACT Reading.
-Prerequisite: Completion of all required CP coursework.
+Completion of all required CP coursework and grade "C" or better in CS 11033 Computer Fundamentals.